Genji Monogatari: Sennen no Nazo

-Genji Monogatari: Sennen no Nazo (源氏物語　千年の謎, literally The Tale of Genji: A Thousand-Year Enigma) is a 2011 Japanese film based on the epic early 11th-century Japanese story The Tale of Genji.
+Genji Monogatari: Sennen no Nazo (源氏物語　千年の謎, literally The Tale of Genji: A Thousand-Year Enigma) is a 2011 Japanese film directed by Yasuo Tsuruhashi.
+It was written by Yukiko Takayama and is based on the epic early 11th-century Japanese story The Tale of Genji.

 Plot

 "Why did Murasaki Shikibu write The Tale of Genji?" is the core concept behind Genji Monogatari: Sennen no Nazo.
 Throughout the film scenes from both Hikaru Genji no Monogatari (光源氏の物語　Hikaru Genji's story) and Shikibu no Monogatari (式部の物語　Shikibu's story) are intertwined together.
 The film Speculates as to why Murasaki wrote The Tale of Genji.

 The story begins with Murasaki Shikibu obtaining instructions from Fujiwara no Michinaga to write a tale in which would educate his daughter, Fujiwara no Sōshi, so that his ‘blood’ may enter the bloodline of the Emperor’s.
 Murasaki then begins to write The Tale of Genji and reads it out to Michinaga, Sōshi, and others.

 With Murasaki narrating the story, we learn about Genji’s past, from his mother, Kiritsubo Consort, to his coming-of-age and his looks charming those at court.
 Genji was unable to become the crown prince due to the lack of support from the court, but was allowed to live in the inner court.
 He is then married to the daughter of the Minister of the Left, Aoi no Ue, who does not open up to Genji so easily.

 Genji then has an affair with Lady Rokujo and Yugao.
 Lady Rokujo was still mourning the loss of her husband, but Genji expressed his affection and wooed her.
 Lady Rokujo being a woman of pride and jealously, is deeply hurt by Genji’s relationship with Yugao and Rokujo’s spirit ended up killing Yugao.
 Rokujo’s spirit returns later on to also kill Aoi.